Topology Discovery for Linear Wireless Networks with Application to Train Backbone Inauguration: Concluding Remarks

 \section{Concluding Remarks}

 Topology discovery in wireless linear networks is a key enabling protocol for application such as wireless train backbone communication.
 In this work, we have presented a wireless topology discovery protocol (WTDP) that requires minor modification to the current wired topology discovery protocol standard and is able to cope with wireless impairments, such as broadcasting, interference and fading.
 The proposed WTDP is analyzed under a slotted ALOHA MAC protocol and shows, with the aid of extensive numerical examples, to provide flexible and robust performance under realistic condition including the case of inter-train interference.
-Interesting future work includes the investigation of the impact of more sophisticated physical layer technologies, such as MIMO, on topology discovery.
+Interesting future work includes the investigation of the impact of more sophisticated physical layer technologies, such as MIMO, on topology discovery, a more thorough analysis of the effect of fast fading channels, as well as the study of privacy and security issues associated with wireless topology discovery.